Can a Marriage Survive Infidelity? Statistics, Recovery, and a Real Story

 A Relationship Reset

-Instead, couples who successfully rebuild often create something different.
+Couples who rebuild create something different.

 The Real Question